-Wease played collegiate baseball and football at Shenandoah University and then transferred to James Madison University where he played baseball under the legendary Coach Brad Babcock.
+Wease played collegiate baseball and football at Shenandoah University before transferring to James Madison University where he played baseball under the legendary coach Brad Babcock.
 His baseball career also included playing in the U.S. Army, the local Rockingham County League and played 10 years in the Valley Baseball League.

-Wease has been selected for induction into the Rockingham County Baseball League Hall of Fame, Class of 2013.
-Official ceremonies will be Saturday, June 29, 2013.
-As the youngest player ever in the RCBL, Wease played for the Linville Patriots as a 14-year-old in 1959 until he was 16.
-Wease began playing in the VBL for the next 10 years from 1960-1970.
+Wease was inducted into the Rockingham County Baseball League Hall of Fame, Class of 2013.
+As the youngest player ever in the RCBL at 13, Wease played for the Linville Patriots in 1956 until his age 16 season.
+Wease then began his 10 year VBL career in 1960.
 He then returned back to the RCBL and played from 1971-1995 for numerous teams; Twin County, Grottoes, Linville, and Harrisonburg.
 He also managed the Linville Patriots and the Harrisonburg Chics, winning several championships.
-For family, friends, and fans that would like to attend the RCBL Hall of Fame dinner tickets can be purchased online at www.rcblonline.com